 Therefore - to conclude - while I say, with deep conviction, "I do not deserve God's love", that is not because I have fallen short of some divine code of laws, but because love, by definition, cannot be deserved (least of all infinite, divine love).
 And, accordingly, I am not sure that it is a Christian attitude to say "I deserve damnation" either.
 Certainly I may be on my way to damnation as long as I reject God's love, as long as I remain ungrateful and unresponsive; for to be my true self is to respond to God's love, and to fail to respond is to forfeit selfhood.
-But I doubt if deserve or merit is the right word on the debit side of the account, any more than it is on the credit side. {axios} is doubtfully at home in the Christian vocabulary except in the cry of pure adoration - "Worthy is the Lamb ...!".
-In a word, I am asking whether there is any ultimate obligation or moral imperative (however necessary intermediate sanctions may be for the time being) except the obligation to gratitude, which is a personal, not a legal, response.
-Many other, and secondary, levels of obligation may in fact be needed as scaffolding (so to speak), to build the ultimate structure; a legal code may help, as a temporary crutch, to attain to the level of personal relationship.
+But I doubt if deserve or merit is the right word on the debit side of the account, any more than it is on the credit side. (axios) is doubtfully at home in the Christian vocabulary except in the cry of pure adoration - "Worthy is the Lamb ...!".
+In a word, I am asking whether there is any ultimate obligation or moral imperative (however necessary intermediate sanctions may be for the time being) except the obligation may in fact be needed as scaffolding (so to speak), to build the ultimate structure; a legal code may help, as a temporary crutch, to attain to the level of personal relationship.
 But the moment we use the secondary as primary and normative and confuse ends with means, we are on the less than Christian track; and this applies as much to the principle and motives behind a so-called penal code as to a preaching of the Gospel in terms of penal substitution.